 Other Travel Rewards Credit Cards to Consider

-The Chase Sapphire Preferred® Card offers you 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
-When you use Chase Ultimate Rewards® to redeem points, 1 point equals 1 cent.
+The Chase Sapphire Preferred® Card offers you 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide When you use Chase Ultimate Rewards® to redeem points, 1 point equals 1 cent.

 There are two standout aspects of the Chase Sapphire Preferred® Card that can benefit travelers.
 Points are 25% more valuable when you use them to book travel through Chase Ultimate Rewards®.
 You can also transfer the points you earn to other rewards programs, 1:1.

-You can Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening..
+You can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 The Chase Sapphire Preferred® Card has an annual fee of $95.

-The Bank of America® Travel Rewards Visa® credit card allows you to Earn unlimited 1.5 points per $1 spent on all purchases and has a $0 annual and no foreign transaction fees.
+The Bank of America® Travel Rewards Credit Card allows you to Earn unlimited 1.5 points per $1 spent on all purchases and has a $0 annual and no foreign transaction fees.
 The card gives 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening - that can be a $250 statement credit toward travel purchases.
 This equals $200 in a statement credit or travel purchases.

 Preferred Bank of America cardholders who have a balance of over $20,000 in a Bank of America banking or Merrill investment account can earn an extra 25% to 75% bonus on their rewards points.
 Ultimately, current Bank of America customers will likely get the most value from this card.

-If you prefer to stick with Capital One, there is also the Capital One® VentureOne® Rewards Credit Card.
+If you prefer to stick with Capital One, there is also the Capital One VentureOne Rewards Credit Card.
 This card offers unlimited 1.25 Miles per dollar on every purchase, every day and has a $0 annual fee and no foreign transaction fees.
-The card earns a One-time bonus of 20,000 miles once you spend $1,000 on purchases within 3 months of account opening, equal to $200 in travel.
+The card earns a Earn a bonus of 20,000 miles once you spend $500 on purchases within 3 months from account opening, equal to $200 in travel.